diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 The same principle might apply to Decouple Limits Service described in one of the sections of this document above.

+#### The two limits / policy services

+It is possible that GitLab Policy Service and Decoupled Limits Service can actually be the same thing.
+It, however, depends on the implementation details that we can't predict yet, and the decision about merging these services together will need to be informed by subsequent interations' feedback.

 ## Hierarchical limits